RCIC-UCI-Public/website-rcic/docs/source/account/getting-account.rst

 .. attention::

-   | :bluelight:`Your UCINetID` is NOT your student ID
+   | :bluelight:`Your UCInetID` is NOT your student ID
-   | :bluelight:`Your account` is your **UCINetID** (lower case alphanumeric)
+   | :bluelight:`Your account` is your **UCInetID** (lower case alphanumeric)
-   | :bluelight:`Your password` is **your regular password** that you use for your UCINetID
+   | :bluelight:`Your password` is **your regular password** that you use for your UCInetID
-   | :red:`We do not store, handle or reset passwords for UCINetIDs.`
+   | :red:`We do not store, handle or reset passwords for UCInetIDs.`

 .. _closing account:

 Closing an account
 ==================

-For as long as you have a valid UCINetID and you use your account it remains active.
+For as long as you have a valid UCInetID and you use your account it remains active.
-When you separate from UCI your UCINetID will become inactive some time after the separation.
+When you separate from UCI your UCInetID will become inactive some time after the separation.

 The accounts are closed when:

 1. An account has no activity for 1 year.
-2. Once your UCINetID loses student status.
+2. Once your UCInetID loses student status.
    Most student alumni keep student status for up to 1 year after the graduation.
-3. When your UCINetID loses staff/researcher/PI affiliation.
+3. When your UCInetID loses staff/researcher/PI affiliation.